-Given that the rail station is set back from the high street, ensuring good amenity, safety-by-design and good access by active transport modes to the station on Council owned land is important.

-Ease of access may encourage patronage on rail services, which would then help build a case for any future transport infrastructure works or servicing changes.
+R6 Improve amenity, safety- Given that the rail station is set back from the high street, ensuring good by-design and amenity, safety-by-design and good access by active transport modes to the connectivity to and station on Council owned land is important. around the rail station Ease of access may encourage patronage on rail services, which would then help build a case for any future transport infrastructure works or servicing changes.